Busby Berkeley: Groundbreaking choreographer

 The "By a Waterfall" production number from Footlight Parade (1933) made use of one of the largest soundstages ever built, specially constructed by Warner Bros. to film Berkeley's creations.

 Berkeley's numbers were known for starting in the realm of the stage, but quickly exceeding this space by moving into a time and place that could only be cinematic, to return to shots of an applauding audience and the fall of a curtain.
 He used one camera to achieve this, instead of the usual four, to retain control over his vision so no director could edit the film.
 As choreographer, Berkeley was allowed a certain degree of independence in his direction of musical numbers, and they were often markedly distinct from (and sometimes in contrast to) the narrative sections of the films.
-He often didn't even see the other sections of the picture.
+He often did not even see the other sections of the picture.
 The numbers he choreographed were mostly upbeat and focused on decoration as opposed to substance, some costing around $10,000 per minute more than the picture they were in.
 One dramatic exception was "Remember My Forgotten Man" from Gold Diggers of 1933, which dealt with the mistreatment of World War I veterans during the Great Depression.

 Berkeley's popularity with an entertainment-hungry Depression audience was secured when he choreographed five musicals back-to-back for Warner Bros.: 42nd Street, Footlight Parade, the aforementioned Gold Diggers of 1933, Dames, and Fashions of 1934, as well as In Caliente and Wonder Bar with Dolores del Río.
 Berkeley always denied any deep significance to his work, arguing that his main professional goals were to top himself and never repeat his past accomplishments.

-As the outsized musicals in which Berkeley specialized became passé, he turned to straight directing.
-The result was 1939's They Made Me a Criminal, starring John Garfield.
-Although a success at the box office, it was the only non-musical film Berkeley directed.
+As the outsized musicals in which Berkeley specialized became passé, he turned to directing dramatic stories.
+The results were 1939's They Made Me a Criminal starring John Garfield, and 1940's Forty Little Mothers, notable for Eddie Cantor's only dramatic screen performance.
 Berkeley had several well-publicized run-ins with MGM stars such as Judy Garland.
 In 1943, he was removed as director of Girl Crazy because of disagreements with Garland, but the lavish musical number "I Got Rhythm", which he directed, remained in the picture.